 Information about other Graduate Awards is available at:

 ISA offers several opportunities for graduate students including TA and RAships.
-Vacancies vary, but please send a resume if you are interested in being considered for positions in Spring 2019 or Spring 2020.
+Vacancies vary, but please send a resume if you are interested in being considered for positions in for AY 2020-21.
 Be sure to include information about previous teaching and research experience.

 Languages Across the Curriculum (LAC) Teaching Assistantships

 LAC is a program designed to integrate the study and use of languages into the mainstream curriculum for students.
-It is coordinated by the Center for European Studies in cooperation with several UNC Areas Studies programs.
+It is coordinated by the UNC Area Studies centers.
 LAC regularly seeks experienced bilingual (native or near-native) TAs to lead discussion sections.
 Advanced graduate students with interdisciplinary interests are especially encouraged to apply.
-For more information contact the LAC coordinator at: email@example.com.
+For more information contact the LAC coordinator at: firstname.lastname@example.org.

 Boren Awards for International Travel: